In just 10 days, I documented the killing of eight women.

-KIM DALTON
+KIM DUNCAN

 On April 14, 65-year-old grandmother Kim Duncan was murdered when men drove by her home and sprayed it with bullets.
 Her son and a young woman were home.
 They both survived and were not physically injured.
 At the time of writing, the killers had not been caught.
 Kim was murdered in Ambarvale, NSW.
 She is the 17th of 20 women killed in 2025.